 A new source of clean energy might just be under our noses, or more accurately in our ponds and lakes.
 Cyanobacteria (also known as blue-green algae) are a type bacteria that fixes CO2, a key component of butanol.
 Butanol is a promising biofuel that’s more efficient than ethanol made from corn or sugarcane.
 As the world seeks to reduce its reliance on fossil fuels, cyanobacteria could be the (quite literally) green technology of the future.
 Paul Hudson, an Assistant Professor at KTH Royal Institute of Technology in Stockholm and a SciLifeLab Fellow, researches these CO2-fixing bacteria.
 His research group has modified cyanobacteria genes to produce biofuels through the cells’ natural metabolic process—all without the harmful emissions.

 Cyanobacteria use the energy they derive from sunlight via photosynthesis to fix CO2, while some other bacteria use energy from hydrogen gas.
 Since both sunlight and hydrogen are cheap and plentiful, Paul’s group has altered the bacteria’s metabolism so that they use their CO2 to produce things like chemicals, plastics, or biofuels.
 To do this, they made mathematical models of the cell’s metabolism then add new enzymes and genes to the bacteria’s genomes.
-Through this process they can turning off some genes that aren’t needed for production.
+Through this process they can turn off some genes that aren’t needed for production.
 “Deciding which genes to turn off and which new genes to add so that the cells produce chemicals efficiently is a big part of my research,” says Paul.
 They want to install a metabolic switch inside the cyanobacteria so that the cells first use CO2 to grow to a certain density, but then start using it to produce a biofuel which is secreted out of the cell continuously and collected.

 Paul’s group has developed a CRISPR/Cas system to turn off different genes in the CO2-fixing bacteria.
 CRISPR is a molecular tool that be used to permanently edit specific sections of a living organism’s genome.
 It allows researchers to control gene expression and even change the sequence of multiple genes inside the cell.
 Paul’s group has used CRISPR to turn off several genes in the cyanobacteria that were stealing carbon and energy away from biofuel production.
 The modified bacteria produce less unwanted oxygen and over 300% more biofuel.
 They can also use CRISPR to assess the importance 4000 genes involved in the cell’s metabolic process by disturbing the cell’s metabolism in different ways and seeing how each gene responds.